Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Abstract

 \section{Abstract}

 Autonomous navigation is essential for steel bridge inspection robot to monitor and maintain the working condition of steel bridge.
 Majority of existing robotic solutions requires human support to navigate the robot doing the inspection.
-In this paper, a navigation framework is proposed for ARA robot \cite{nguyen2020practical, bui2020control} to run on mobile mode.
-In this mode, the robot needs to cross and inspect all the available steel bars.
-The most significant contributions of this research are four algorithms, which can process the depth data, segment it into clusters, estimate the boundaries, construct a graph to represent the structure, generate a shortest inspection path with any starting and ending points, and determine available robot configuration for path planning.
-Experiments on steel bridge structures setup highlight the effective performance of the algorithms, and the potential to apply to the ARA robot to run on real bridge structures.
+In this paper, a navigation framework is proposed for the robot created by our Advanced Robotics and Automation (ARA) lab, called ARA robot, \cite{nguyen2020practical, bui2020control} to run on mobile mode.
+In this mode, the robot is required to cross and inspect all the available steel bars.
+In our proposed framework, there are two main components: construct a graph to represent the bridge structure, and determine of the shortest path going through all the graph's edges at least one.
+The components consist of three algorithms: Structure Segmentation - segment the steel bridge structures into clusters, Graph Construction - build a graph to represent the structure, and Variant of Open Chinese Postman Problem - generate a shortest inspection path with any starting and ending points.
+Experiments on steel bridge structures setup highlight the effective performance of the proposed algorithms and the potential to apply to the ARA robot to run on real bridge structures.
 We released our source code in Github for the research community to use.